fernandohali/fernandohali/README.md

 # 💫 About Me:

 <h4>
-I'm currently a freelancer and I'm looking for a project to develop myself as a programmer.
-I always seek help from more experienced programmers to improve my skills and knowledge.
-I'm a student at one of the best universities in Brazil, the State University of Southwest Bahia (UESB), and I'm always willing to learn and add more knowledge.
-I'd like to talk about programming, but I'm also interested in learning about other subjects. </h4>
+As a freelancer, I am eager to take on new projects to further develop my programming skills.
+To achieve this, I actively seek the guidance of experienced programmers.
+I am currently a student at the State University of Southwest Bahia (UESB), one of the top universities in Brazil, and am always looking to expand my knowledge and expertise.

+While programming is my primary focus, I am also passionate about learning about other subjects.
+I am open to discussing a wide range of topics and am excited about the opportunity to broaden my horizons. </h4>

 ## 🌐 Socials:
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](htttps://discord.gg/Fernando-Hali#8524) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/nandohsd) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/fernando-hali-santos-andrade-234624229/) [![Stack Overflow](https://img.shields.io/badge/-Stackoverflow-FE7A16?logo=stack-overflow&logoColor=white)](https://stackoverflow.com/users/20753343/fernando-hali)